 Instructions

 - Prepare an 9 x 11 casserole dish one of two ways.
-You can grease the dish with high quality fat and then dust it (powdered sugar, coconut flour, cocoa are just a few ideas).
-OR, you can simply place parchment sheet to fit (including up the sides inside the dish.)
-The parchment paper won't lie down until the marshmallow is weighing it down.
-However, once they're dry, the paper will just peel off the marshmallows.
+You can grease the dish with high quality fat and then dust it with powdered sugar or cocoa.
+Or you can simply place parchment paper to fit (including up the sides inside and over the dish.)

-- Gently boil honey while constantly stirring, until candy thermometer reaches 225F/107C degrees.
-The honey should bubble, froth and turn a deeper caramel color.
+- Gently boil the honey mixture until a candy thermometer reaches 225F/107C degrees.
+The honey should bubble, froth, and turn a deeper caramel color.

-- Once temperature is reached, immediately remove from heat.
-Stir in vanilla and spice.
+- Once temperature is reached, immediately remove from heat and bring it over to the mixer.

-- Turn your mixer on low/medium (use the whisk attachment) and slowly stir honey mixture into the bloomed gelatin.
-Drizzle the honey down the inside of the bowl at a slow, steady rate.
+- Turn the mixer on low/medium (use the whisk attachment) and slowly stir honey mixture into the bloomed gelatin.
+Drizzle the honey down the inside of the bowl at a slow, steady rate.*

 - Mix to incorporate, stopping to scrape down sides a few times.

-- Turn the mixer to high and watch for it to change into marshmallow cream.
-The color will lighten and thicken.
+- Turn the mixer to high and watch for the honey syrup to change into marshmallow fluff.
+The color will lighten and the mixture will thicken.
 You'll know the marshmallow mixture is ready to put in the pan when it becomes semi-stiff - a little bit like beaten egg whites, but stickier.
 This can take anywhere from 8-20 minutes.

 - Spoon the marshmallow cream into your prepared dish with a greased scraper.
 Cover them lightly with parchment paper without allowing the paper to touch the marshmallows.
 Set in a cool, dry place.